How Do I Get Help?

 Skillman Library houses the primary public PC and Mac labs, both of which offer a similar set of tools for creating and editing digital content in a variety of formats.

-A virtual computer lab experience is available through Amazon AppStream from anywhere with a browser.
+A virtual computer lab experience also is available through Amazon AppStream from anywhere with a browser.

 Can I install software on lab and/or classroom computers?

 All computers in public labs and classrooms are configured in such a way that restores the computer to its original state when it’s restarted.
-If you install an application or save files to one of these computers they will be erased at reboot.
-If your teaching requires an application that is not already installed on a classroom computer please contact the Help Desk at help@lafayette.edu or (610) 330-5501.
+If you install an application or save files to one of these computers, they will be erased at reboot.
+If your teaching requires an application that is not already installed on a classroom or lab computer, please contact the Help Desk at help@lafayette.edu or (610) 330-5501.

 Is multimedia equipment available for use?

-Certain equipment is available for checkout at the Skillman Library circulation desk, including digital cameras, tripods, audio recording kits, microphones, and external hard drives.
-See the library catalog for a complete list of available equipment and search for ‘itech’.
+Equipment is available from the Skillman Library circulation desk that includes digital cameras, tripods, audio recording kits, microphones, and external hard drives.
+Search “itech” in the library catalog for a complete list of available equipment.

 Equipment in support of faculty teaching and research is purchased from an assortment of College budget lines managed by different offices.
-Contact the Help Desk (help@lafayette.edu) for further assistance.
+Contact the Help Desk (help@lafayette.edu) to arrange a consultation.

 Is training available for software and hardware?